16 Days | 05-20 November 2021

 All breakfasts are included at our hotels.
 We don’t include all other meals as we allow the opportunity to delve into Indian cuisine to your hearts content.
 The variety and quality astounds, and our travel itinerary takes us from seafood specialities, dosa dishes, biryanis, curries (of course), as well as Western dishes.
 Drinks from lassi’s, ‘pulled’ chai, fruit juices, and even espresso can be found, along with alcohol in various forms.
 Over the years the preparation and presentation of meals has improved greatly and market or street food can be consumed.

 There are a number of flight options to India and we are well aware of the suitability and convenience of these.
 We don’t include flights in our programs due to the range of choice, frequent flyer preferences, additional travel and departure points.
 Suffice to say, we can provide quotes at our special tour level to all guests.
 We will provide more information on confirmation of our program.

 A Note on Prices

-Prices in Australian dollars are correct at 01 December 2019 and are based on AUD-USD exchange rates at the time.
+Prices in Australian dollars are are based on AUD-USD exchange rates at this time.
 Any moderate change may mean adjusting the price.

 Reserving Your Spot